|

 —————————————————————————————————

-FLY TYER
+FLY TIER

 Try fly tying with Bob Wyatt, who uses his artistry to imitate the look, flutter, wiggle, color, and silhouette of a bug or bait fish.